-· The use of this disc requires that you have a device capable of reading CDs attached to your system.
-If you do not have a built-in CD player, you will need to attach an external player.
-For more information on available external devices, visit our website at:
+The use of this disc requires that you have a device capable of reading DVDs attached to your system.
+If you do not have a built-in DVD player, you will need to attach an external player.
+For more information on available external devices, visit our Web site at: us.fujitsu.com/ computers.

-www.shopfuiitsu.com

-This disc can only be used with the system with which it was purchased.
+• This disc can only be used with the system with which it was purchased.